 A stage for Scottish young people to shine and forget their troubles

-A STAR turn performed by Wooden Spoon Scotland eight years ago continues to provide a stage on which young people can shine and forget their troubles.
+A STAR turn performed by Wooden Spoon Scotland nine years ago continues to provide a stage on which young people can shine and forget their troubles.

 In 2012, the children’s charity of rugby donated £10,000 to the Pilton Youth and Children’s Project (PYCP) – a charity serving communities in Edinburgh which are among the most deprived in Scotland – to help transform an unused room into a multipurpose creative studio.